Rob Shepardson: Public service appointments

-With fellow political consultants Lenny Stern and Mark Kaminsky, Rob Shepardson founded the New York City-based advertising and communication agency SS+K in 1993.
-In November 2014, SS+K sold a 33% stake to international advertising agency M&C Saatchi.

-From 1987 to 1993, Shepardson was a managing director at the Sawyer/Miller Group, an international political consulting firm.
-Prior to joining Sawyer/Miller, Shepardson worked as a special assistant to future Pennsylvania Governor Ed Rendell when Rendell was District Attorney in Philadelphia.

 Personal

 Shepardson received a B.A. from Franklin & Marshall College, Lancaster, Pa. and an M.P.P. from the John F. Kennedy School of Government at Harvard University.
-Shepardson was inducted into the Franklin & Marshall Sports Hall of Fame, having set a number of records as a four-year starting quarterback.
-Shepardson finished the 2014 Boston Marathon in 3:36.
+While at Franklin & Marshall, Shepardson set a number of records as a four-year starting quarterback, playing all but a single game.
+In his senior year he achieved both All-American and Academic All-American among Division III athletes, as well as being named to the conference All-Star team and also conference MVP.
+In 1990 Shepardson was inducted into the Franklin & Marshall Sports Hall of Fame.
+As an avid runner, Shepardson finished the 2014 Boston Marathon in 3:36.